Friday, January 23, 2015

 We rode to the Oakwood Annex Cemetery, where Hank and Audrey Williams are buried.

-1. Now I am so happy.
+1. I am now thrilled.
 No sorrows or insight.

 2. Luke the Drifter